Is HubSpot the Right Choice for Your Business?

 HubSpot CRM is free to use and helps keep track of contacts and companies that interest you (or that you work on).
 The CRM is not an independent module, but the functionalities are spread over the solution.

-In the CRM you will find contact profiles, contact data (both the collected data from forms as well as the implicit data from the user's behavior), companies, the status of the lead, segments etc.
+In the CRM you will find contact profiles, contact data (both the collected data from forms as well as the implicit data from the user's behaviour), companies, the status of the lead, segments etc.

 HubSpot itself draws the connection between the four areas as follows: